nmsa/tma-framework-k/development/mysql/README.md

 kubectl create -f mysql-deployment.yaml
 ```
 After some seconds, MySQL pod should be in "Running" status.
-When MySQL pod is in the "Running" status, the next step is create a database to store all necessary data.
-That can be done by executing the following command on Master node of Kubernetes Cluster.
+When MySQL pod is in the "Running" status, the next step is to create a database to store all necessary data.
+That can be done by executing the following command:
 ```sh
 kubectl exec -ti mysql-0 -- mysql -u root -ppassword -e "CREATE DATABASE knowledge /*\!40100 DEFAULT CHARACTER SET utf8 */;"
 ```